Michigan SOS reiterates security of ballot drop boxes after boxes in Oregon, Washington set on fire

 Returning ballots to an early voting site

-Early voting in Michigan opens on the second Saturday before Election Day.
-This year, that date is Oct.
-26. It takes place for at least nine consecutive days and must end on the Sunday before Election Day.
-This year, that is Nov.
+Early voting in Michigan opened on the second Saturday before election day and takes place for at least nine consecutive days.
+It ends Nov.
 3.

 Some communities, such as Detroit, may elect to have their early voting sites open for longer.
 Municipalities can opt to have early voting available for up to 29 days.